 Meet the Governing Council

-The Council is governed by a 13-member board: seven members are elected by teachers and six are appointed by government.
+The Teaching Council is governed by a Council made up of 13 Councillors: seven Councillors are elected by teachers and six are appointed by government.

 Six members are appointed by the Minister of Education.